-Several options are available for the SGI series of inverter, including fused or breaker DC subcombiners, in a variety of combinations and current ratings; SolZoneTM subcombiner DC current monitoring; intake air filtration; a stainless steel enclosure; SolrenViewTM inverter direct monitoring; revenue grade monitoring; and SolrenView AIR cellular connections for monitoring options.
+Several options are available for the SGI 500XT inverter, including fused or breaker DC subcombiners, in a variety of combinations and current ratings; SolZoneTM subcombiner DC current monitoring; an integrated AC disconnect; an integrated AC breaker with or without shunt trip; intake air filtration; a stainless steel enclosure; SolrenViewTM inverter direct monitoring; SolrenView revenue grade monitoring; and SolrenView AIR cellular connections for monitoring options.

 The inverter is comprised of an industrial enclosure containing electrical and electronic components.
-Standard equipment includes integrated DC and AC disconnects with handles that are accessible from outside of the enclosure.
+Standard equipment includes an integrated DC disconnect with a handle that is accessible from the outside of the inverter.
+Optional equipment adds an integrated AC disconnect or an integrated AC breaker with a handle that is accessible from the outside of the enclosure.
+The figures that follow highlight the features of the SGI 500XT inverter.